 We know everyone learns at a different pace.
 Our Learning Strategies teachers work closely with subject teachers to provide curriculum support that ensures effective learning strategies are implemented to facilitate successful academic outcomes and maximises learning potential.

 A variety of learning strategies are used in mainstream classes and in small groups to facilitate differentiated curriculum.
 Specialist assessments are arranged for any boy who requires in-depth assessment.
-The information gained is disseminated to staff with recommendations about adapting instruction in Learning Commons.
+The information gained is disseminated to staff with recommendations about adapting instruction in the Learning Commons.

-The Middle School Library
+The Norris Family Library